Ray Everett: Publications

 Everett co-authored Internet Privacy for Dummies (2002) and Fighting Spam for Dummies (2004), both part of the popular "...For Dummies" book series published by John Wiley & Sons.
 He has also written chapters on privacy and other Internet-related legal issues for The Internet Encyclopedia (2003) and The Handbook of Information Security (2006).
 He co-authored the Trusted Email Open Standard, a technical framework for increasing security and trust leveraging existing email technologies and protocols.
-From 2004 to 2009, he was a columnist for eSecurityPlanet.com and Datamation.com (Jupiter Media) and wrote more than fifty columns on privacy, security, spam.
+From 2004 to 2009, he was a columnist for eSecurityPlanet.com and Datamation (JupiterMedia) and wrote more than fifty columns on privacy, security, spam.

 Education

 Everett holds a B.A. in International Studies from George Mason University (where he served as Editor-in-Chief of the student newspaper Broadside) and a Juris Doctor from The George Washington University Law School.
 While in law school, he studied under Professor Jonathan Turley, where he was on a litigation team challenging Black Bag Operations authorized under the Foreign Intelligence Surveillance Act (FISA) in espionage cases against former CIA agent Harold J. Nicholson and former FBI agent Earl Edwin Pitts.